Parliamentary Political Supervision of Ministers in the Mashrooteh (Constitutional) Era and the Islamic Republic Regime

 Abstract

-The outcome of this research demonstrates that in the mechanisms of notification and questioning, the current political system, contrary to the Mashrooteh (Constitutional) one, has systematically and rationally provided rules governing the application of these parliamentary competencies.
-On the other hand, in impeachment mechanism, limiting the Members of Parliament to propose it in specific cases, and the effective and accurate examination by Commission had turned the impeachment process into a reasonable and efficient formality during the Mashrooteh (Constitutional) Era, while, in the Islamic Republic system, the quorum for proposing impeachment, the ease of the application of impeachment process, and the broad scope of impeachable subjects have posed notable challenges.
+The research outcome demonstrates that for the mechanisms of notification and questioning, the current political system (Islamic Republic), contrary to the Mashrooteh one, has systematically and rationally provided rules governing the application of these parliamentary competencies.
+However, the opposite is true for impeachment.
+During the Mashrooteh Era, the impeachment process was a reasonable and efficient formality because it limited Members of Parliament to proposing it in specific, defined cases and required effective and accurate examination by a commission.
+In contrast, the Islamic Republic system faces notable challenges in the impeachment mechanism due to the low quorum required for proposing impeachment, the ease of its application, and the broad scope of impeachable subjects.

 Keywords